Exploring the Bitcoin Mesoscale: Data

-\paragraph{Price bubbles data} The valuation of cryptocurrencies is an emerging field of studies, and there's no unanimous consensus on what the bitcoin real value should be nor on the actual definition to detect bitcoin bubbles.
-In this paper we rely on the bubbles identified in \cite{wheatley2019bitcoin}.
-The method to identify bubbles developed in \cite{wheatley2019bitcoin} uses a generalized version of Metcalfe's law to determine bitcoin fundamental value, which is shown to be heavily exceeded, on at least four occasions, listed in table \ref{tab:bubs}.\\
+As the valuation of cryptocurrencies is an emerging field of study, there is no consensus about the fundamental value of Bitcoin yet.
+As a consequence, understanding the meaning of a price bubble can be tricky.
+Here, we rely upon the methodology to identify bubbles developed by Wheatly \textit{et al.} (2019), employing a generalised version of Metcalfe's law to determine the fundamental value of Bitcoin and identifying four bubbles during the period under consideration (see Table \ref{tab:bubs}).\cite{wheatley2019bitcoin}